-In the last few months, about 1,500 residents moved into the thirteen houses of “Projekt N°1”, which has been developed by the building cooperative “Mehr als Wohnen”.
+In the summer of 2015, about 1,200 residents moved into the thirteen houses of “Projekt N°1”, which has been developed by the building cooperative “Mehr als Wohnen”.
 “Mit den Augen der Anderen” is the vibrant portrait of two houses within the “Hunziker Areal” in Zurich, filmed from the viewpoint of its occupants.
-In September 2015, the film of the same name celebrates its premiere at the Architektur Galerie Berlin.
+In September 2015, the film of the same name celebrated its premiere at the Architektur Galerie Berlin.

 In recent years, a total of 450 apartment, shops, restaurants, workshops and artist’s studios, day care centres and a guesthouse have been constructed at the Hunziker Areal in Zurich.
 Besides the urban master plan (ARGE Duplex Architekten mit Futurafrosch), Duplex Architekten are responsible for the architectural design of two buildings on the site, the Houses A and M. It was our vision to create a part of the city rather than an estate.
 The new residents will gradually discover old traces and leave behind new ones.
 They will appropriate the spaces other people have conceived for them.
 Of course, we hope that the house communities will individually as well as with each other evolve into a strong social network.
 Maybe this place, which until recently was an industrial fallow, will in retrospect actually be a piece of home for one or two people.
 Only now, with people living there, a group of houses will become a quarter.
 “Mit den Augen der Anderen” is a film project we initiated to accompany this historic moment: From immediate proximity, we watch the young neighbourhood grow.
 Can concept art be a catalyst for neighbourliness?
 One of the residents put it much more beautifully: “Within seven days I got to know more people here than in other places in seven years.”
 That makes us a little proud.